What is Material Handling Equipment?

 Some of the main types of industrial trucks are:

-A forklift is the most recognisable industrial lift truck for most people.
+A forklift is the most recognizable industrial lift truck for most people.
 This industrial truck features forks at the front that can be raised or lowered to lift loads such as pallets or crates.

 Forklifts are used in many industries to transport goods and materials and are available as battery-powered units or with a traditional combustion engine design.